microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 ### Review: the naive MatMul algorithm

-As in the [Hello_MatMul](Hello_MatMul.md) tutorial, we'll consider the example of multiplying matrices A and B, and adding the result into matrix C. In NumPy syntax, this can be expressed as:
+As in the [Hello_MatMul](Hello_MatMul.md) tutorial, we'll consider the example of multiplying matrices A and B and adding the result into matrix C. In NumPy syntax, this can be expressed as:

 ```
 C += A @ B
 ```

-A naive algorithm for matrix multiplication typically contains 3 nested for loops.
-Expressed in Python, this could look like:
+A naive algorithm for matrix multiplication typically contains 3 nested for-loops.
+Expressed in Python, this will look like this:

 ```
 for i in range(M):